Henry Lloyd (soldier): Military engagements

 In 1745, Lloyd accompanied the French army on an invasion of the Austrian Netherlands (part of the War of the Austrian Succession which lasted from 1740 to 1748).
 He was commissioned into the French engineer corps after his sketches at the battle of Fontenoy came to the attention of the French commanding engineer.

 With the rank of captain, Lloyd then accompanied the 1745–46 Jacobite expedition in support of the Young Pretender to Scotland.
 He left the army to carry dispatches to rebels in Wales and then surveyed the south coast of England (disguised as a clergyman) in anticipation of a French invasion.
 He was arrested as a suspected spy and taken to London, but his release was procured by John Drummond and Lloyd returned to France.
 He fought for the French army as a major at the siege of Bergen op Zoom in 1747.
 He then served the Prussian army before returning to French service in 1754 in the service of Marshal Charles Louis Auguste Fouquet de Belle-Isle.
 He then returned to England, this time disguised as a merchant, to carry out another survey of the coast for a French landing.
 He met up with Drummond in London, in 1756, claiming to be receiving £500 a year from the British government: Lloyd was never commissioned in the British army, but this may have been secret service money.

 He then joined the Austrian army as a lieutenant-colonel, and was a quartermaster on the staff of Field Marshal Franz Moritz von Lacy during the first stages of the Seven Years' War.
 After being promoted to major-general, Lloyd changed allegiances in 1760 and joined the Prussian army, serving under Ferdinand, Duke of Brunswick.
 In 1763, he tried to join the Portuguese forces, who were preparing to defend themselves against Spain but the conflict ended before he was able to secure a post with Count Wilhelm Schaumburg-Lippe.

 Later career

 Lloyd then returned to England, combining writing with other activities.
 He was said to have been involved in negotiations for the marriage of King George III and Queen Charlotte.
 In 1768, Lloyd undertook a secret mission for Britain in Italy, organizing supplies for the defence of Corsica.
-In 1773, he was in charge of a Russian army division fighting Turkey, with particular distinction at the Siege of Silistra.
+In 1773, he was in charge of a Russian army division fighting Turkey, with particular distinction at the failed siege of Silistra.
 He also fought for Russia against Sweden, but is said to have left the Russian army after being refused the award of the Order of St Anne because he was not of noble birth.
 After travels to other places such as Italy, Spain and Gibraltar, Lloyd died in The Hague in 1783.